hivdb/chiro-cms/resources/covid-review.md

 Li et al reported that a highly potent SARS-CoV-2 specific MAb identified by phage-display protected hACE2-transgenic mice from intranasal challenge[^10.1101/2020.05.13.093088].

-Rogers et al screened >\ 1000 antigen-specific antibodies from the B cells of 22 convalescent patients[^10.1101/2020.05.11.088674].
+Rogers et al screened >1000 antigen-specific antibodies from the B cells of 22 convalescent patients[^10.1101/2020.05.11.088674].
 They reported a positive correlation between cell surface spike binding and live replication virus neutralization for plasma as a whole but not for individual MAbs.
 Indeed, only a small proportion of RBD-binding MAbs were neutralizing.
 Their neutralizing MAbs were found to bind to three non-competing RBD epitopes, they refer to as RBD-A, RBD-B, and RBD-C. Their neutralizing MAbs that did not bind to the RBD generally showed poor neutralizing activity.
-One MAb CC12.1 was found to prevent weight loss in the Syrian hamsters challenged with SARS-CoV-2[^10.1101/2020.05.11.088674],
+One MAb CC12.1 was found to prevent weight loss in Syrian hamsters challenged with SARS-CoV-2[^10.1101/2020.05.11.088674],

 ___Conclusions: The ability of monoclonal antibodies to successfully treat Ebola suggests that monoclonal antibodies will be useful at both treating and preventing SARS-CoV-2 infections.
 During the past three weeks, eight groups have described the development of MAbs that are able to inhibit SARS-CoV-2 or both SARS-CoV and SARS-CoV-2 in vitro.___